JUMP TO A TOPIC

 What is ONCOS-102?

-ONCOS-102 is an oncolytic adenovirus armed with an immune-stimulating feature.
-The virus breaks apart mesothelioma cells, which release antigens and a cytokine.
+ONCOS-102 is an oncolytic virus, which is a genetically altered virus armed with a powerful immune-stimulating feature.
+The virus causes mesothelioma cells to break apart, which causes the release of tumor antigens and cytokines.
 These help the immune system track other mesothelioma cells with similar antigens and cytokines.

-ONCOS-102 survival rates exceed those of chemotherapy.
-The oncolytic virus thrived in clinical trials of mostly stage 3 and stage 4 mesothelioma patients.
-ONCOS-102 with chemotherapy had a median survival of 25 months.
-The therapy’s two-year mesothelioma survival rate is approximately 50%.
+ONCOS-102 survival rates exceed those of standard mesothelioma chemotherapy.
+The oncolytic virus thrived in clinical trials consisting mostly of people with late-stage mesothelioma cancer (stage 3 or stage 4).
+ONCOS-102 in combination with chemotherapy had a median survival of 20.5 months.
+The two-year survival rate is just below 50%.

 Sources & Author